cscorley/jedit-mirror/doc/README.txt

 - Aborting I/O operations in the I/O Progress Monitor doesn't always work.

-- Edit modes you write will not be available in the editor until you add an entry to the `catalog' file in the appropriate modes directory.

 - The Swing HTML component used by jEdit's help viewer is very buggy.
   Although the jEdit online help works around many of the bugs, it still renders some HTML incorrectly and runs very slowly.